-The reasons that learners leave school at 16 or older without the requisite ‘C’ grade at maths can be numerous.
-It is only by understanding the roots of the difficulties, as well as the person’s strengths, that it is possible to assist them to overcome their difficulties.
-Assessment is therefore an extremely important part of my job.
+The reasons that learners leave school at 16 or older without the requisite ‘C’ grade in maths can be numerous.
+It is only by understanding the roots of what makes them struggle, as well as the person’s strengths, that it is possible to assist them to overcome these challenges.
+Assessment is, therefore, an extremely important part of my job.

 The reasons adults may have difficulties with maths include the following: